 Along the track of the old Baltimore & Ohio Railway, an eccentric drifter known locally in the late 1800s as the "Moon Man" was decapitated after being hit by a train at Centralia.
 Some said his headless ghost haunted the tracks, and some say it does now.

-Beamer was said to have been run over by a train at night and run over in about 1890, a few years after the railroad through that section of the mountains was constructed.
+Beamer was said to have been struck by a train at night and run over in about 1890, only a few years after the railroad through that section of the mountains was constructed.

-Those who know the story say that Beamer often claimed that his ancestors came from the moon and were forced to remain behind on Earth after a meteor knocked the moon out of its orbit, destroying all life in what was once a thriving lunar civilization.
+Beamer claimed his ancestors had come from the moon and had been forced to remain on Earth after a meteor knocked the moon out of its orbit, destroying all life in what had been a thriving lunar civilization.

-Sometime during the '30s, a deer hunter from Pittsburgh reported that he saw the pair again, though Beamer was holding a skull in the crook of his left arm.
+In the 1930s, a hunter from Pittsburgh reported that he saw the pair, and he believed the ghost of Beamer was holding a skull in the crook of his left arm.
 The two weren't seen for years, and most assumed that the moon man had finally found his head.

 Remote Baker's Run campground includes its own ghost

-There are many remote campgrounds in West Virginia, but few are as remote as Baker's Run Campground and boast their own ghost.
-Only 30 minutes from Interstate 79, the campground near Sutton, West Virginia, may feel remote as a result of the way it tucks into the Allegheny foothills on the Elk River at the back of Sutton Lake, and that's much of its allure.
-Read the full story here.
+Many remote campgrounds hide away in the mountains in West Virginia, but few are as remote as Baker's Run Campground and boast their own ghost.
+Only 30 minutes from Interstate 79, the campground near Sutton, West Virginia, may feel remote due to the way it tucks into the Allegheny foothills on the Elk River at the back of Sutton Lake, and that's much of its allure.
+READ THE FULL STORY HERE.